rainbowdashlabs/sql-java/docs/02/datatypes/postgresql.md

 Java: Integer, Long | [Documentation](https://www.postgresql.org/docs/14/datatype-numeric.html#DATATYPE-INT)

-The integer in maria db are divided into several sizes.
+The integer in MariaDB are divided into several sizes.
 They will require different disk space depending on the size you choose.
-Choose your integer type based on the maximum size you expect the values to be.
+Choose your integer type based on the maximum and minimum size you expect the values to be.

 - SMALLINT: -32,768 and 3,2767
 - INTEGER: -2,147,483,648 and 2,147,483,647